mahaveernagar48/Predict-House-Price/README.md

 * The number of rooms
 * The distance to employment centres
 * How rich or poor the area is
-* How many students there are per teacher in local schools etc
+* How many students there are per teacher in local schools etc.

 <img src=https://i.imgur.com/b5UaBal.jpg height=350>